 Cigarette beetles (Lasioderma serricorne) are often light brown.
 These beetles fly and can “play dead” for a few seconds if they are disturbed.

 Furniture beetles are about 1/4 inch and usually infests both seasoned hardwoods and softwoods.

 Dried Fruit Beetles

-Drugstore beetles are small, brown and oval-shaped pests that are typically about 2 to 3.5 mm long.
+Drugstore beetles (Stegobium paniceum) are small, brown and oval-shaped pests that are typically about 2 to 3.5 mm long.
 They have been known to infest many household items such as cereal, spices, books, leather and more.

 Elm Leaf Beetles

 Elm leaf beetles (Pyrrhalta luteola) 9 are only about 5 mm long.
 They are yellow to olive colored and have a dark band on the outside of each wing.